BLE-LTER/ble-handbook/handbook.md

 b.
 The information manager (IM) will briefly announce the dataset to the BLE team via the ble-lter-all listserv (ble-lter-all@utlists.utexas.edu), providing the citation which includes the DOI.

 c.
-The social media manager, as notified by the IM, will announce the dataset to the public via Twitter and Facebook.
+The social media manager (currently the Project Manager), as notified by the IM, will announce the dataset to the public via Twitter and Facebook.

 **Part 2: When a dataset is revised**